- Download our Moving to Paris Guide (PDF)

 Are you an expat living in Paris?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Paris.
-Please contact us if you'd like to contribute.
+Please contact us if you'd like to contribute, or fill in our expat interview form to be featured.

 Expat Health Insurance